jmouel/socialnamegame/README.md

 Yes.
 Visit <https://www.socialnamegame.com>.
 It's hosted on Heroku.

 #### Why should I trust your silly app with my precious social data?
 Well you can read the code.
 I'm not doing anything sneaky.
 And if you don't trust the Heroku-hosted version, don't use it.
-You can also click Delete Account to remove all record of your social data and authentication token.
+You can also click Delete Account to remove your social data and authentication token.

 #### Why aren't there instructions for _________ (Windows/Linux/OS2/BeOS/AmigaOS)?
 I primarily use a Mac.
 If you want to write instructions for another OS, I'll add them to this readme.